Pillgwenlly regeneration project

 New bus station

-Newport’s bus terminus in Upper Dock Street opened in late 2013 and has nine bus bays with seating and waiting areas and real time passenger information.
+Newport’s bus station in Upper Dock Street opened in late 2013 and has nine bus bays with seating and waiting areas and real time passenger information.

 The old bus station was demolished as part of the Friars Walk retail and leisure scheme which is home to a second linked terminus.